 So we reviewed the medical literature to find that there is very little science supporting one treatment program over another.
 As one reviewer put it, “There is a persistent lack of well-designed studies with sufficiently long-term follow-up and number of patients to draw strong conclusions regarding therapy.”
 Credit to the authors is cited here.

-We have the interesting experience of athletes telling us they benefit with the use of our Patella Helix for patellar tendonitis time after time.
+We have the interesting experience of athletes telling us they benefit with the use of our Patella Helix and our Knee Helix for patellar tendonitis time after time.
 If you have been advised to consider use of a compressive Helix for your particular condition you will not find a better product.
-The Patella Helix fits comfortably and applies uniform compression to the patellar tendon and surrounding structures.
-The Helix will not migrate or move with the extremes of sport activity.
+Both the Knee Helix and the Patella Helix fit comfortably and apply uniform compression to the patellar tendon and surrounding structures.
+A Body Helix compression band will not migrate or move with the extremes of sport activity.

 And of course, use good judgment with the management of any injury including medical evaluation for acute pain and chronic pain.
 Other fundamentals include eliminating the culprit activity, meaning, “don’t play”, rest, ice, compression and elevation.
 When compression is advised, put a Helix on it!